akka/alpakka-kafka/docs/src/main/paradox/consumer-metadata.md

 | GetOffsetsForTimes | OffsetsForTimes |
 | GetCommittedOffset | CommittedOffset |

-These requests are blocking within the Kafka client library up to a timeout configured by `metadata-request-timeout` or `ConsumerSettings.withMetadataRequestTimeout` respectively.
+These requests are blocking within the Kafka client library up to a timeout configured by `metadata-request-timeout` or @apidoc[ConsumerSettings.withMetadataRequestTimeout](ConsumerSettings) { java="#withMetadataRequestTimeout(metadataRequestTimeout:java.time.Duration):akka.kafka.ConsumerSettings[K,V]" scala="#withMetadataRequestTimeout(metadataRequestTimeout:scala.concurrent.duration.FiniteDuration):akka.kafka.ConsumerSettings[K,V]" }  respectively.

 @@@ warning

 Processing of these requests blocks the actor loop.
-The `KafkaConsumerActor` is configured to run on its own dispatcher, so just as the other remote calls to Kafka, the blocking happens within a designated thread pool.
+The @apidoc[akka.kafka.KafkaConsumerActor$] is configured to run on its own dispatcher, so just as the other remote calls to Kafka, the blocking happens within a designated thread pool.

 However, calling these during consuming might affect performance and even cause timeouts in extreme cases.

-Please consider to use a dedicated `KafkaConsumerActor` to run metadata requests against.
+Please consider to use a dedicated @apidoc[akka.kafka.KafkaConsumerActor$] to run metadata requests against.

 @@@